ioacht/chrome-tarot/README.md

 # chrome-tarot
-*A simple tarot card drawing, chrome browser extension.*
+*A simple tarot card drawing chrome browser extension.*

 Just click the extension icon to draw one card and present the corresponding page on http://www.corax.com Thoth tarot website.